The Age of Gallienus

 You may discover many types of coins under the dirt - probably all bronze, mostly Roman, some Byzantine, maybe some Greek, and who knows, perhaps even occasionally a modern coin only a few years old.
 Most will be Roman, Constantine dynasty bronze.
 Almost all the coins will be at least 1500 years old.
 Most will be about the size of a dime, some larger, and some very small.
 Condition may range from slug to about extremely fine.
 The majority will be graded poor to fine.
 Some may be in very fine condition.
 Not many will be as nice as the cleaned coins in FORVM's catalog.
 The coins in the photo above are much better than most uncleaned coins.
 Coins in this condition are called "dealer cleaners."
 They are rarely available even to dealers.

-The coins come from Europe and the Middle East.
+The coins come from Europe, West Asia, the Middle East, and North Africa - the lands that once were part of the Roman Empire.
 Before banks there was only dirt.
 People buried their money.
 If they forgot where they buried their money or died without telling someone where it was buried, it stayed in the ground.
 Soldiers often buried their money before battles (better the dirt get it than the enemy).
 Families often buried their money.
 Also, ancient civilizations produced coins for more than 1,000 years.
 People lost coins then as they do now (although they were probably much more careful than we are).
 Today, these ancient coins are found by people with metal detectors.
 About 0.25 percent of all the ancient coins minted have survived to our time.

 You do not want your ancient coins to look new.
 Don't try to remove the patina and get to bare shiny metal.
 The patina, which is a green coating on most bronze coins but may be many different colors, is part of its character.
 Many collectors wonít buy a coin that has been stripped of its patina and a coin with an attractive patina is usually worth much more than a similar coin without a patina.
 You do want to clean off the dirt.
 Unfortunately the dirt is very often as hard as cement and very difficult to remove.